najnesnaj/pinetime-zephyr/manual/_build/html/_sources/basicapplications.rst.txt

 see : :ref:`button-sample`

 *Note:*:
-`The watch has a button out port (15) and buttin in port (13).
+`The watch has a button out port (15) and button in port (13).
 You have to set the out-port high.
 Took me a while to figure this out...`

 .. code-block:: console